You are using an outdated browser. Please upgrade your browser to improve your experience.

 How embalming affects funeral arrangements

-Choosing to have a loved one embalmed is a decision you may need to consider when planning a funeral service.
-In this section we will look at how embalming affects aspects of arranging a funeral, and answer any questions that you may have.
+Choosing to have a loved one embalmed is a decision you may need to consider when planning a funeral.
+In this section, we look at how embalming can affect how you arrange a funeral, and answer any questions you may have.

 Can a loved one be buried without being embalmed?

-In the UK embalming is not required by law for a burial, meaning that the decision is a purely personal one.
-Indeed, the main purpose of the embalming process is to ensure that a loved one remains how you remember them when they’re visible in the casket, not when the casket is buried.
+In the UK, embalming isn’t required by law for a burial, so the decision is a personal one.
+The main purpose of embalming is to make sure a loved one remains how you remember them when they’re visible in the casket, not when the casket is buried.

-Choosing not to embalm means that you may have a shorter timespan to pay respects to your loved one, as the time window for seeing them will be much shorter without embalming.
+Choosing not to embalm means you may have less time to pay respects to your loved one.

-It should also be noted that if you are looking to have an eco-friendly or woodland funeral then embalming is explicitly not allowed, as the chemical solutions used could disturb the natural environment.
+It should also be noted that if you’re looking to have an eco-friendly or woodland funeral, embalming is not allowed.
+This is because the chemical solutions used could disturb the natural environment.

 Can a loved one be embalmed before cremation?

-Much like a burial, embalming is not a legal requirement for cremation and is a purely personal choice on behalf of the family.
-However, also like a burial, a family may wish to embalm the person to prolong the time in which people can visit and pay their respects.
+Much like a burial, embalming is not a legal requirement for cremation.
+It’s a personal choice on behalf of the family.
+But, also like a burial, a family may wish to embalm the person to prolong the time in which they can visit and pay their respects.

 How long does the embalming process take?